7ched7/trakd/README.md

 Pull requests, issues, and feature ideas are warmly welcome!

 ## License
 This project is licensed under the MIT License.
-See the [MIT](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.